notmuch/notmuch/doc/man1/notmuch-address.rst

         By default, results will be displayed in reverse chronological order, (that is, the newest results will be displayed first).

+	This option has no effect when used with --output=count.

     ``--exclude=(true|false)``
         A message is called "excluded" if it matches at least one tag in